 325 Reynolds Street

-This spacious area boasts state-of-the-art fitness equipment with built in technology.
-With over 2,000 sq/ft, this space boasts diverse strength and cardio equipment including a new step rehabilitation stationary bicycle.
+With over 2,000 sq/ft, this space boasts diverse strength and cardio equipment with built-in technology including a new step rehabilitation stationary bicycle.

 This centre is home to Oakville’s largest indoor walking track.
 The outer lane is 117 metre in length and was built with Mondo high performance flooring.